gmc-code/PC-algorithms1/docs/maths_python/simple_stats.rst

 Mode
 ---------------------------------

-| The mode can be found by creating a dictionary that counts the number of occurances of each number.
+| The mode can be found by first creating a dictionary that counts the number of occurances of each number.

 .. code-block:: python